 As you study Scripture, you will frequently find that questions naturally arise from the text, questions that the text itself answers.
 Showing this to people helps them apply the gospel to their lives.
 Many times you will not have to go far to find good questions that are helpful in teaching God’s Word and magnifying Christ.

 4. Don’t Let Anyone Dominate the Group Time

 If you have been a Christian for any period of time and have been involved in studying the Bible with a group, you likely can relate to this.
 There are people who love to talk and talk, regardless of circumstances.
 These people usually do not mean any harm.
 However, a domineering personality can really hurt your time in study.

-You want to value everyone within the sound of your voice while you faithfully unfold God’s Word, but you do not want one person taking over.
+You want to value everyone within the sound of your voice while you faithfully unfold God’s Word.
+But you do not want one person taking over.
 It is not rude to call on others in the group and to tell everyone to turn their attention back to the text.
-You do not want to shame anyone, but you cannot allow such precious time to be monopolized by someone who will not stop talking, particularly when what is being said is entirely unrelated to the study.
+You do not want to shame anyone.
+But you cannot allow such precious time to be monopolized by someone constantly talking, particularly it is entirely unrelated to the study.

 Leading others in studying God’s Word is a wonderful opportunity but also a weighty responsibility.
 As Paul reminded Timothy, “All Scripture is breathed out by God and profitable for teaching, reproof, correction, and training in righteous that the man of God may be complete, equipped for every good work” (2 Tim.
 3:16-17).
-We will not be equipped for the work of God apart from the Word of God.
+The Word of God equips us to do God’s work.
 So let’s trust God and be faithful to teach others His life-transforming gospel.